elushaX/hycov/README.md

   - then ```hyprctl plugin load full_path_to.so```

-## Known issues & Roadmap
+## Known issues
   - currently only for selecting window, closing and opening windows is not support (buggy)
+  - dont pass events to windows in overview
+  - not tested with window groups
+  - glitches with scaling -> render windwos to frame buffers and draw over window in overview
+  - cannot set same bind in 'reset' and 'overview' submaps

+## Roadmap
   - add several new modes (overview workspace, overview monitor, overview all)
   - add workspaces in overview
   - and restore some old features from the original repo
-  - dont pass events to windows in overview
-  - not tested with window groups
-  - glitches with scaling -> render windwos to frame buffers and draw over window in overview